Md Tanjin Amin

 About

 Dr. Tanjin Amin is a Lecturer in Chemical and Environmental Engineering at RMIT University.
-His core research areas are Process Systems Engineering and System Safety, focusing on developing advanced methodologies for safety analysis, monitoring, and risk management in complex industrial and energy systems.
+His core research areas are Process Systems Engineering and System Safety, focusing on developing advanced methodologies for safety analysis, monitoring, risk assessment, and decision-making in complex industrial and energy systems.
 Before joining RMIT, Dr. Amin served as a Postdoctoral Researcher and Visiting Lecturer at Texas A&M University, USA, where he worked on several industry-supported research projects.
-His research contributed to the development of monitoring and safety frameworks for emerging energy technologies, including battery, hydrogen, ammonia, and carbon capture systems in marine and offshore applications.
+During this period, he collaborated with leading international organisations, including the International Association of Oil & Gas Producers, the Center for Chemical Process Safety, NAMUR, and the American Bureau of Shipping.
+His research contributed to the development of monitoring and safety frameworks for emerging energy technologies, including battery energy storage, hydrogen, ammonia, and carbon capture systems in marine and offshore applications.

-During his doctoral studies at Memorial University of Newfoundland, Dr. Amin received several competitive awards, including the Alexander Graham Bell Canada Graduate Scholarship-Doctoral (CGS-D) and the Dean’s Excellence Award.
-Dr. Amin actively collaborates with industry and regulatory organisations to translate research findings into practical safety solutions.
-He has mentored undergraduate and graduate researchers who now work in major energy companies across North America.
-He also contributes to professional and community initiatives, including providing technical guidance to community members in Houston, Texas, through the Southwest Crossing Community Initiative, where he supported discussions on industrial safety and environmental risks.
-Dr. Amin serves as an editor for Safety in Extreme Environments and on the editorial board of the journal Environmental Science and Sustainable Technology.
-At RMIT, his goal is to strengthen connections between academia and industry while advancing safer and more reliable next-generation energy systems.
+During his doctoral studies at Memorial University of Newfoundland, Canada, he received several competitive awards, including the Alexander Graham Bell Canada Graduate Scholarship–Doctoral (CGS-D) and the Dean's Excellence Award.
+He actively collaborates with industry, government, and regulatory organisations to translate research findings into practical safety solutions and has mentored undergraduate and graduate researchers who now work in major energy companies across North America.
+He is also an appointed member of Standards Australia Technical Committee EL-064, contributing to the development of Australian Standards and Australia's engagement in relevant IEC standardisation activities.
+Beyond academia, he has contributed to professional and community initiatives, including providing technical guidance through the Southwest Crossing Community Initiative in Houston, Texas, where he supported discussions on industrial safety and environmental risks.

 Research fields